-I wrote it down and then he told me, "You call me when you get back home?"
-Several minutes later, I arrived at curb of the airport departure area.
+I wrote it down, and then he told me, "You call me when you get back home?"
+Several minutes later, I arrived at the curb of the airport departure area.
 He said, "You call me when you get back home?
 You hear?"
 I half smiled and waved him goodbye.

-Prior to my encounter with the taxicab driver that morning, I “checked out” of the hostel and walked onto the streets and headed downhill and waited at the curb of a lit gas station to catch a taxicab.
+Before my encounter with the taxicab driver that morning, I “checked out” of the hostel and walked onto the streets and headed downhill and waited at the curb of a lit gas station to catch a taxicab.
 It was Friday, August 18, around 6:00 a.m.
-Instead, a 16-person shuttle bus came by.
+Instead, a 16-person shuttle bus came.
 It honked and stopped in front of me.
-The door to the bus was open and a young, dark chocolate skinned doorman was holding onto the door handle of the bus with one foot on the bus.
-His other foot seemed to be suspended in midair.
+The door to the bus was open, and a young, dark chocolate skinned doorman was holding onto the door handle of the bus with one foot on the bus.
+He seemed to have suspended his other foot in midair.

 I said, “I want to go to the airport.”

 The young doorman said, “Take this bus to downtown and then take the cab to the airport.”
-Of course, since I already went to North Parade Street in downtown Kingston, Coronation Market and the Railway Station the day prior, I had a good idea of what and where he was talking about.
+Of course, since I already went to North Parade Street in downtown Kingston, Coronation Market, and the Railway Station the day prior, I had a good idea of what and where he was talking.

 (Above) The street off of the Bob Marley Museum

-Not sounding quite as loud and angry as the horns in the United States, these automobile horns are used every several minutes to communicate friendly messages such as “Hello! “or “Welcome to the island!” or “Do you need a ride?” and commanding messages mainly to other automobiles, such as “Watch where you are going!” or “You are blocking the way!”
+Not sounding quite as loud and angry as the horns in the United States, these automobile horns are used every several minutes to communicate friendly messages such as “Hello! “or “Welcome to the island!” or “Do you need a ride?”
+The horns command messages mainly to other automobiles, such as “Watch where you are going!” or “You are blocking the way!”

 (Above) What appears to be an upscale building near the Bob Marley Museum